 Areas We Service

-Cambro Boilers can provide combined slab heating and radiators to all areas of Melbourne, including: Camberwell, Balwyn, Brighton, Albert Park, South Yarra, Templestowe, Berwick, Malvern, Kew and Mornington.
+Cambro Boilers can provide combined concrete floor underfloor heating and radiators to all areas of Melbourne, including: Camberwell, Balwyn, Brighton, Albert Park, South Yarra, Templestowe, Berwick, Malvern, Kew and Mornington.

 Can I operate the whole system using the same thermostat?

 To ensure maximum efficiency, your home is generally split up into zones that can be heated independently of each other.
 In a double storey house, for example, there would be one thermostat downstairs and another upstairs.